zumoshi/BrowserSelect/README.md

+# Notice

+Due to Github restricting Iranian accounts from contributing and being part of the open-source ecosystem, this repo will probebly move to gitlab soon.
+In the meantime please [support us](https://github.com/1995parham/github-do-not-ban-us) in trying to change github's mind.
+Thanks.

 # Browser Select
 Browser Select is a utility to dynamically select the browser you want instead of just having one default for all links. similar to the prompt in android to choose a browser when a link in a non-browser app is clicked/touched. it may not be useful for everyone but it really helps when you use multiple browsers for different things (e.g. one with proxy and one without) and open many links from other applications (e.g. Messengers).